STongsky/testoo1/README.md

 import.php file is for download the csv from http://mip-prd-web.azurewebsites.net/DataItemExplorer/Index  and import to mysql.

 test(2).sql is the export of mysql.
+There are 2 tables in the database and they are the simple relational database(connect by id).